alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 Kids, look what happens when you code 24/7!

 ---
-# Imagine your app is a composition of functions
+# Imagine your app is a composition of functions...

 ```cs
 // UI